Skip to main content

 • POST /api/v1/jobs/{id}/remediate

-• Requires admin role and tenant access
+• Requires admin role and tenant access.

-• Request body: {"remediation_id":"<id>"} (required when multiple remediations exist)
+• Request body: {"remediation_id":"<id>"} (required when multiple remediations exist).

-Replacement semantics in gateway:
+Replacement semantics in the gateway:

 • replacement_topic overrides topic if provided.